-Design trends in nonresidential buildings are increasingly making energy efficiency and environmental friendliness a priority.
-In few markets is this more evident than in the commercial window and door market.
+Design trends in nonresidential buildings are increasingly making energy efficiency and eco-friendliness a priority.
+In few markets is this more evident than in the commercial sustainable windows and doors market.

 How is the commercial market different from the residential market?